gopik/vosk-api/README.md

 # About
+This project is for adding gmm based recognizers to the vosk api.
+Items planned:
+1. Add access to online-wav-gmm-decode-faster.
+2. Add support for regular expression based LMs.
+Currently we have a session which maintains state for ongoing recognition in streaming fashion.
+   We need another abstraction where we have a connection within which sessions are included.
+We can then configure the connection with a specific grammar which is used to build HCLG.fst for that connection.
+Without this, we either need prebuilt HCLG.fst or build it for each session.

+# About Vosk

 Vosk is an offline open source speech recognition toolkit.
 It enables speech recognition models for 18 languages and dialects - English, Indian